heykush/SanFoundry-MCQ/README.md

 ✔ ***You need to download [CromeDriver](https://chromedriver.chromium.org/downloads) here.***
 *To give the path in webdriver*

+> Note: You must already have python installed.

 ## How to Run 🏃‍♂️
-1. Open terminal and type `git clone` and give path of [repo](https://github.com/heykush/Grocery-VS-Grocery.git)
+1. Open terminal and type `git clone` and give path of [repo](https://github.com/heykush/SanFoundry-MCQ.git)
 2. After cloning of repo on local.
-3. Run MCQ.py
+3. `Edit your link of sanfoundry in MCQ.py and your are ready to go.`
+4. Run `python MCQ.py` in terminal.
-4. Done
+5. Done

 Contributing 🤝